JeremyBYU/polylidar/README.md

 ## Branches and Documentation

-Please see [documentation](https://jeremybyu.github.io/Polylidar3D/).
-Note Polylidar went though major changes in July 2020 for 3D work, now called `Polylidar3D`.
-The old repository for 2D work is found in the branch `polylidar2D`.
-Polylidar3D can still handle 2D pointsets but the API is different and may not be as fast compared to `polylidar2D` because it is no longer the focus.
+Please see [documentation](https://jeremybyu.github.io/Polylidar3D/) for installation, api, and examples.
+Note that Polylidar went though major changes in July 2020 for 3D work, now called `Polylidar3D`.
+The old repository for 2D work (and some *basic* 3D) is found in the branch [polylidar2D](https://github.com/JeremyBYU/polylidar/tree/polylidar2d) and is connected to the this [paper](https://ieeexplore.ieee.org/document/9117017). `Polylidar3D` can still handle 2D point sets but the API is different and not the focus of this repo.

-*Eventually* I am going to make a standalone cpp/header file for 2D point set -> polygon extraction for those that don't need any of the features of Polylidar3D.
+*Eventually* I am going to make a standalone cpp/header file for 2D point set -> polygon extraction for those that don't need any of the features of `Polylidar3D`.
+For papers referencing Polylidar2D and Polylidar3D please see <a href="#citation">Citations</a>.

 ## Polylidar Use Cases